 The purpose of this course is to familiarize students with integral components of research, data collection, and research writing.

-OTH6770 must be taken concurrently with OTH5854.
-Prerequisites: OTH3000: OTH3036; OTH4517; OTH4758; OTH4716; OTH4759; OTH5243; OTH5445; OTH5245; OTH5252; OTH5428, and OTH5853
+Prerequisites: OTH3000: OTH3036; OTH4517; OTH4759; OTH3413; OTH5445; OTH5245; OTH5352; OTH5428.

 OTH6937 (1.0 credit hour)

 Fieldwork Seminar I

 Students participate in online discussions with faculty and each other to address all their needs in relation to Fieldwork II, Part I and to compare and contrast their various learning experiences.
 OTH6937 must be taken concurrently with OTH6941.
 All courses from previous semesters must be successfully completed prior to enrolling in OTH6937 and OTH6941